mentebinaria/retoolkit/README.md

 ## Included tools

 Have a look at the [wiki](https://github.com/mentebinaria/retoolkit/wiki) for a detailed list.
+By the way, you won't find cracked software there.

 ## Is it safe to install it in my environment?